Sean LaChapelle

-Sean Paul LaChapelle (born July 29, 1970) is a former professional American football wide receiver.
-He played two seasons in the National Football League (NFL) for the Los Angeles Rams and Kansas City Chiefs.
+Sean Paul LaChapelle (born July 29, 1970) is an American former professional football player who was a wide receiver for two seasons in the National Football League (NFL) for the Los Angeles Rams and Kansas City Chiefs.
+He played college football for the UCLA Bruins, earning second-team All-American honors in 1991.
+He was selected in the fifth round of the 1993 NFL draft by the Rams.

-LaChapelle attended Vintage High School in Napa, California where he helped lead his team to a Sac-Joaquin Section title in his junior year.
-During his career at UCLA LaChapelle became one of the school's receivers catching 142 passes for 2,027 yards with 14 touchdowns.
+LaChapelle attended Vintage High School in Napa, California, where he helped lead his team to a Sac-Joaquin Section title in his junior year.
+During his career at the University of California, Los Angeles, LaChapelle became one of the school's receivers catching 142 passes for 2,027 yards with 14 touchdowns.
 He was signed to the Chiefs after wide receiver Lake Dawson suffered a season-ending injury and was placed on injured reserve.
 LaChapelle was also the 1996 World League of American Football (WLAF) offensive MVP.